LUSOE-Capstone-Team-M17/.github/profile/README.md

 ## 🗂 Repository Structure
 The organization will contain several repositories, each dedicated to a specific aspect of the project:

-- **`digital-twin-calibration`** – Scripts, models, and documentation for refining and validating the ANSYS Digital Twin.
-- **`signal-processing`** – Tools for preprocessing, feature extraction, and analysis of vibration data.
-- **`ml-classification`** – Machine learning pipeline for training, testing, and evaluating classification models.
-- **`documentation`** – Meeting notes, research summaries, references, and final reports.

-Each repository contains its own `README.md` with setup instructions and details.

 ---